Pulse oximeters are invaluable devices that determine the saturation of oxygen in your blood within seconds.

 Besides acting as a GPS receiver, barometric altimeter, utilizing an instrument-like HSI course needle to keep you on the right flight path, and letting you access weather reports, the Garmin D2 watch takes full advantage of its wrist-based design to gauge the saturation of oxygen in your blood quickly, naturally, and easily.

-Important Things to Consider When Buying a Pulse Oximeter for Pilots
+Important Things to Consider If You’re a Pilot Buying a Pulse Oximeter

 The most important thing to consider when buying a pulse oximeter is its accuracy.
 It’s typical for readings to have +/- 2% margin of error, which is sufficient for a pilot’s needs, as long as you err on the side of caution.
 Any greater than that and you should look at another model.